aswinshenoy/hacktoberfest-blog/content/posts/bharath/index.md

 ---
 title: my blog
-cover: logo.png
+cover: index.png
 category: "Hacktoberfest"
-author: Bharath Pratha[p
+author: Bharath Prathap
 ---

 Hacktober fest is really cool , giving students exposure in computer science field and getting into the sea of git .